Medicare plan options and costs are subject to change each year.

 Those with limited income can get help paying costs for original Medicare and Part D. Medicare savings programs are available to help pay premiums, deductibles, coinsurance, and other costs.

-There are three primary Medicare savings programs, which are discussed in more detail in the following sections.
+There are four types of Medicare savings programs, which are discussed in more detail in the following sections.

 The QI program also covers Part B costs and is run by each state.
 You’ll need to reapply yearly, and applications are approved on a first-come, first-served basis.
 You can’t qualify for the QI program if you have Medicaid.